rasifr/spock/README.md

 ## Building the Spock Extension

-The `spock` extension must be used with a copy of PostgreSQL that is [configured for your system with version-specific .diff files from the `patches` directory (also in this repository) applied before building](https://www.postgresql.org/docs/17/install-make.html#INSTALL-PROCEDURE-MAKE).
+You need to use the `spock` extension with a copy of PostgreSQL that is [configured for your system with version-specific .diff files from the `patches` directory (also in this repository) applied before building](https://www.postgresql.org/docs/17/install-make.html#INSTALL-PROCEDURE-MAKE).

 After building your copy of PostgreSQL, build the spock extension from source code, using a build process [much like any other PostgreSQL extension](https://www.postgresql.org/docs/17/extend-extensions.html); after downloading the source from this repository, then `make` and `make-install` the code.